 Due to limited space, our kitchen mixes functionality with design, and we aim to make the most out of every square inch.
 This is one of Jeffrey’s favorite places in the house, and he can often be found trying out new recipes like the salsa he made regularly this summer!

-The main focus of the living room, are the comfy, white linen couches, and the canyon breeze comes in through dual sliding doors.
-And there are plenty of pillows that I designed using vintage fabrics like the Blue Batik Linen Panel Pillow and and the HV Vintage Linen Blue Stripe Pillow.
+The main focus of the living room is the comfy, white linen couches, and the canyon breeze that comes in through our dual sliding doors.
+I like to layer the couches with a variety of my custom designed pillows.
+They are made from one-of-a-kind vintage fabrics and add the perfect print or color pop to the space.
 The centerpiece of this room is the coffee table I made from a walnut tree root that I came across on the beach.
 Nature has its own way with design, and I just love collecting unique pieces that bring the outdoors in.

 As you can see, Nala loves our bed just as much as we do!